dwalend/Disentangle/README.md

 * choose or create a SemiringSupport implementation, like FewestNodes.
 * provide a function to convert from a (Node,Node,MaybeAnEdge) tuple to the Label defined by your SemiringSupport.
 ** You can use net.walend.scalagraph.semiring.ConvertToLabelGraph to convert from a [scala-graph](http://www.scala-graph.org/) Graph.
 * choose an algorithm to perform the minimization.
-(You probably want to use Dijkstra's algorithm.)
+You probably want to use Dijkstra's algorithm.
 * arrange for your code to run the algorithm on your graph

 Floyd-Warshall provides a Digraph[Node,Label] with your nodes and labels that contain the results of the minimization.
 Dijkstra provides a Seq[(Node,Node,Label)] where the labels contain the results of the minimization.
-Brandes provides that plus a Map[Node,Double] that holds each node's betweenness.
+Brandes provides that Seq plus a Map[Node,Double] that holds each node's betweenness.

     import net.walend.graph.semiring.{OnePathFirstStep,FirstStep,FewestNodes,Dijkstra}